medplum/medplum/packages/docs/docs/migration-logic.md

   - Is the existing system stable, or are changes avoided?
 - How easy or difficult is it to programmatically access the existing system?
   - Is there an API?
+  - Is the API accessible on the open internet?
   - How much of the object model is available by API?
-  - Is the API accessible on the open internet?
+- How does the migration logic support the [Adoption Strategy](./adoption-strategy)?
+  - At any given time, which system is the source of truth?
+  - What time delay / data freshness is acceptable?

 ## Existing system sends FHIR